bbawj/note-vault/Notes/Broadcast Abstractions.md

 ### Fail Stop (Lazy) Implementation
 ![](https://i.imgur.com/96xQG2C.png)
 - Perfect failure detector (P): use this to detect when process crash
+	- If P is replaced with [Eventually perfect failure detector](Notes/Failure%20Detectors.md#Eventually%20perfect%20failure%20detector): eventual strong accuracy means that some correct processes may be suspected as crashed.
+However, since we redistribute messages on crash, no property is violated.
 - BEB: use this to redistribute messages when detect a crash from a process Case 1: detect crash and redistribute
 Case 2: delivered message, detect crash and redistribute